mbgardner/examine/README.md

 * Optionally print a label at the top
 * Global configuration and local options for colors and time units

-The `Examine.inspect/2` macro only affects the `:dev` environment by default and will compile to a noop in other environments.
-The affected environments can be changed via config.
+The `Examine.inspect/2` macro only affects the `:dev` environment by default and will compile to a `noop` in other environments.
+The affected environments can be changed via config, or per call via the `:ignore_env` option.

 Documentation can be found at [https://hexdocs.pm/examine](https://hexdocs.pm/examine).